 - Thank your fundraising event donors.

 What other goals do you have for this fundraising event?
 Your organization can acquire new donors, raise awareness for your cause, and engage existing donors.
-Consider stewarding individuals with major gift potential, too.
-Aside from the monetary value, ask yourself what else can your organization gain from this event?
+Consider stewarding individuals with major gift potential.
+Aside from the monetary value, ask yourself what else your organization can gain from this event.

 Set numerical values for your goals so you have a way to measure your event’s success moving forward.
 You’ll want to know how close your organization was able to get to your preset goals if you don’t reach them.

-The bottom line: Your fundraising event goal is the first thing you’ll need to decide on when planning any event.
-Make sure you have a way to measure your event’s success at completing these goals, too.
+Your fundraising event goal is the first thing you’ll need to decide on when planning any event.
+Make sure you have a way to measure your event’s success at completing these goals.